sungsoo-ahn/2025/_posts/2025-04-28-the-illustrated-alphafold.md

 This is probably more exhaustive than most people are looking for, but if you want to understand all the details and you like learning via diagrams, this should help :)

 ### Architecture Overview
-We'll start by pointing out that goals of the model are a bit different than previous AlphaFold models: instead of just predicting the structure of individual protein sequences (AF2) or protein complexes (AF-multimeter), it predicts the structure of a protein, optionally complexed with other proteins, nucleic acids, or small molecules, all from sequence alone.
-So while previous AF models only had to represent sequences of standard amino acids, AF3 has to represent more complex input types, and thus there is a more complex featurization/tokenization scheme.
+We'll start by pointing out that goals of the model are a bit different than previous AlphaFold models: instead of just predicting the structure of individual protein sequences (AF2)<d-cite key="jumper2021highly"></d-cite> or protein complexes (AF-multimeter)<d-cite key="evans2021protein"></d-cite> , it predicts the structure of a protein, optionally complexed with other proteins, nucleic acids, or small molecules, all from sequence alone.
+So while previous AF models only had to represent sequences of standard amino acids, AF3<d-cite key="abramson2024accurate"></d-cite>  has to represent more complex input types, and thus there is a more complex featurization/tokenization scheme.
 Tokenization is described in its own section, but for now just know that when we say "token" it either represents a single amino acid (for proteins), nucleotide (for DNA/RNA), or an individual atom if that atom is not part of a standard amino acid/nucleotide.

 <div class="l-page">
   <iframe src="{{ 'assets/html/2025-04-28-the-illustrated-alphafold/interactive_arch.html' | relative_url }}" frameborder='0' scrolling='no' height="300px" width="100%"></iframe>